radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 - The **Upload Configuration Artifact** option allows you to upload a configuration ZIP file from an external environment.

-- The **Install Samples** option allows you to upload pre-configured samples **(requested explanation from RL for what samples are and what happens when install samples option is chosen)**
+- The **Install Samples** option allows you to upload pre-configured samples

+> **(Requested explanation from RL for what samples are and what happens when "install samples" option is selected)**

 ![image description](images/advanced-upload-type.png)